HiPo Registry

 2. Scope and purpose of this website

-This privacy policy applies to the website hipo-mustang.com (the "Website") and the services offered on it.
+This privacy policy applies to the website hipo-registry.com (the "Website") and the services offered on it by HiPo Registry.

 The Website operates an online registry for Ford High Performance Mustangs (model years 1965–1967).
-Registered users can create an account and submit vehicle data, technical information, and images.
+Registered users can create an account, submit vehicle data, technical information, and images, and purchase a paid membership (Silver, Gold).

 Parts of the submitted registry content may be published and visible to the public (see Section 9).